If you’re craving unhealthy food, you’ll want to know this research about how different music influences how you eat! Read on…

-These researchers studies the buying habits of customers at a café in Sweden over a period of two days.
+These researchers studied the buying habits of customers at a café in Sweden over a period of two days.

 The researchers then duplicated the study in a supermarket – but this time the subjects were exposed to loud music.